collectd/collectd/src/libmongoc/docs/source/sphinx/source/tutorial.rst

 Connecting
 ----------

-Let's start by that connects to the database:
+Let's start with a simple program that connects to the database:

 .. code-block:: c